-This course provides laboratory work on The Circuit student newspaper and bccircuit.com online news website.
+This course provides laboratory work on The Circuit student newspaper and bccircuit.com online news website as well as social media platforms.
 Students put in action the process of story development, reporting, editing, photography, and publishing for a converged media newsroom.
 Students meet regularly with the practicum advisor to address organizational and production issues and to critique the newspaper.
 At least one practicum must be completed as a senior.
 Student publications are open to all students, regardless of major.
 Prerequisite: JOUR-2620 or demonstrated journalism experience.